The Basics of Lightroom File Management Workflow

 From there, add “Incoming Images 2019”, and with each

 Consider Renaming to Better O

 The numbering system that your camera or phone creates serves no purpose.
-As the files are loaded into the catalog they can be renumbered.
+Renumber the files as they are loaded into the catalog.
 Great idea!
 Consider renumbering so wherever they appear, they will include certain information about the shoot date.
 It’s easy.
-Select files to be changed.
+Select files.
 In the Library Module, go to Library, then “Rename Photos…”.
 You’ll find a creation tool to create almost anything as a numbering template for your cataloging.

 My Choice is to number in chronological order.
 So I create a 6 digit number with 2 digits for the year, 2 for the month, and two for the day.
 Follow that with a hyphen and then a sequential 3 digit number.
 If you shoot larger numbers of images on single days consider making this 4 digits.
 So it appears like this – “190116-001” or “190116-0001”.